integrandio/lucidmq/lucidmq/README.md

 - Producer: Given a topic, the producer will write persistent messages to that topic.

 - Consumer: Given a topic, the consumer will read messages from that topic.
-It will know it's last read offset which is persisted.
-ALl consumers start at the oldest offset.
+It will know it's last read offset which is persisted, by using the consumergroup.
+ALl consumer groups start at the oldest offset.

 - Message: Similar to kafka all messages utilize a key, value and timestamp format.